djbyrne/core_rl/algos/dueling_dqn/README.md

 ````text
 Q(s, a) = V(s) + A(s, a) - 1/N * sum_k(A(s, k)
 ````

+### Benefits

+- Ability to efficiently learn the state value function.
+In the dueling network, every Q update also updates the Value streeam, where as in DQN only the value of the chosen action is updated.
+This provides a better approximation of the values
+- The differences between total Q values for a given state are quite small in relation to the magnitude of Q. The difference in the Q values between the best action and the second best action can be very small, while the average state value can be much larger.
+The differences in scale can introduce noise, which may lead to the greedy policy switching the priority of these actions.
+The seperate estimators for state value and advantage makes the Dueling DQN robust to this type of scenario

 In order to update the basic DQN to a Dueling DQN we need to do the following